mohammedhashim44/React-Native-Weather-App/README.md

 # React-Native-Weather-App
-An app built with React Native and open-meteo APIs to track weather
+### An app built with React Native Expo and open-meteo APIs to track weather
 -------------

 #### Expo SDK Version Used : 49.0.5